What Is an eClosing and How Does It Work?

 How do eClosings work?

-Now we’ll discuss how to conduct an eClosing.
-The initial steps are similar to that of a hybrid closing.
-When it comes to the documents that are electronically completed and how the closing appointment occurs, this is where eClosings differ from hybrid closings.
-This is because there are no ink signatures or notarizations in an eClosing.
+The initial steps for an eClosing are similar to that of a hybrid closing.
+Where the two differ is when it comes to the documents that are electronically completed and how the closing appointment occurs.
+This is because there are no ink signatures or notarizations in a fully electronic closing.

 Here’s how eClosings work.